rrowniak/l_rr/README.md

 ## Notes

 * Under development.
-New modules comes when needed.
+New modules come when needed.

 * No backward compatibility guaranteed.

+* The leading target is the stm32 family.

 ## License